 - Change Over

 ‘Maen Lay’ (meaning ‘big rock’ in Cornish) is named after an off-shore rock seen from the coast-path to Vault Beach.
-It is fisherman’s house, with a pleasing, contemporary house feel, in a good position for watching the weather!

 Looking out over the sea through the large windows you can enjoy a wide panorama of the sky, cliff-scape and sea.
 It is particularly amazing in wild winter weather to look out from up here.